 Policyholders have a reasonable right under statutory and contractual regulations to the company’s surplus profits generated in life and health insurance.
 The level of this profit participation is determined again each year.

-Provisions for premium refunds and profit sharing
+Provision for premium refunds and profit participation

 The part of the surplus set aside for future distribution to the policyholders is placed in the provisions for premium refunds or profit participation.
 Deferred amounts are also included in the provision.

-Provisions for unsettled claims
+Provision for unsettled claims